 At this point, I also asked about the “F” in “Found” and if maybe he had another font on hand that could go there as me and that backwards “F” weren’t entirely seeing eye to eye.

-This is where a girl is so thankful she has the greatest designer in the universe!
+This is where a girl is so thankful she has such an amazing designer!
 Because he happily took those ideas and went back to the drawing board.

 At this time, he sent me 4 new dress options and this is the one we both thought Lonnie would have worn: